OpplyLtd/oppy-qa-assignment/README.md

 ### Highlights

 - Swagger generated JSON is used to create typescript types
-- Is possible to generate types by running `npm run generate-schema`
+- Is possible to generate types by running `npm run generate-schema` (a swagger.json file must be located in the project root)
+- A route-based pagination has been added

+### Components Structure

+The application follows a standard components structure:
+- The “views” directory contain routes entry points
+- The “components” directory contains lower-level components like forms, navigation etc..

 ## Basic Setup Information